 - This nutrient-rich oil heals and repairs skin and hair.

-- It also acts as a natural preservative to keep the spritz fresh by extending the shelf life.
+- It is also an antioxidant that helps keep the spritz fresh by extending the shelf life.

 - I prefer to buy Sundown Naturals’ vitamin e oil.